gbdev/gbdev.github.io/website/guides/sgb_border.md

 ## detection

-We will look at how this [snippet](https://github.com/zlago/snek-gbc/blob/baef0369f57d2b0d58316cb1c28c6cc22475a6c9/code/init.sm83#L167-L196) does it, just change `.init` to wherever code should jump to if its *not* on SGB, and the code following the snippet is what will run on SGBs
+We will look at how this [snippet](https://github.com/zlago/snek-gbc/blob/baef0369f57d2b0d58316cb1c28c6cc22475a6c9/code/init.sm83#L167-L196) does it, just change `.init` to wherever code should jump to if its _not_ on SGB, and the code following the snippet is what will run on SGBs.

-lets go over what the snippet does (`/**/` comments)
+Let's go over what the snippet does (`/**/` comments)

 ```sm83asm
 ; test for SGB
 xor a /* first it enables STAT interrupt, since snek-gbc happens to just have a `reti` as the handler */